acts-project/acts/docs/core/eventdata/tracks.md

-If the track container has branching track state sequences, running a smoothing step in-place on branching tracks is problematic: if tracks are smoothed one by one, the last track of each shared track state (i.e. the track state where branching occurs) will overwite the smoothing result of all previous tracks.
+If the track container has branching track state sequences, running a smoothing step in-place on branching tracks is problematic: if tracks are smoothed one by one, the last track of each shared track state (i.e. the track state where branching occurs) will overwrite the smoothing result of all previous tracks.

 Consider again the track states in {numref}`ckf_tree`. $S_1$ is the common ancestor for $S_2$ and $S_3$, and has a single slot to store smoothed